simonespa/machine-learning-playground/README.md

 # Machine Learning Playground

 A personal playground repository to practice machine learning and data science techniques and algorithms using the most popular Python libraries for the job.
-I also use this repo to collect notes and learnings I acuiqre while studying and practicing.
+I also use this repo to collect notes and learnings while studying and practicing.

 The notebook exercises are written with [Jupyter](https://jupyter.org/).
 You can also use [Kaggle](https://www.kaggle.com) or [Google Colab](https://colab.research.google.com) to edit them on the cloud.